tvanantwerp/tomvanantwerp.com/src/directives.md

 - Get a dog if your living situation permits it.
 Even when they destroy your house, you can't help feeling good when you see those cute puppy eyes.
 - Design your environment.
 Add things that bring you joy, remove things that irritate you.
 - Get enough sunlight.
+- Always learn new things.
+(I mean things like advanced math or ancient history, not "research" from conspiracy theory YouTube.)